Are Paid Subscriptions The Future Of Social Media? The New Members-Only App Sunroom Thinks So

 This concern of moderation is only fair.
 With OnlyFans causing outrage for its mistreatment of sex workers — the very people who built up its platform — there’s speculation about what the future of sex workers on social media looks like.

-“I think it is inevitable that Sunroom will offer a safer online space for sex workers, given they are both supportive of sex workers and consulting with sex workers directly in the development of the app,” sex worker and writer Tilly Lawless tells Refinery29 Australia.
+“I think it is inevitable that Sunroom will offer a safer online space for sex workers, given they are both supportive of sex workers and consulting with sex workers directly in the development of the app,” sex worker and writer Tilly Lawless tells Refinery29.

 “Sex workers may finally have an income that they can rely on as ongoing and a following they can feel confident in pouring their time and energy into.”